pakshuang/ai-chat-survey/docs/llm.md

 ### Step 1

-To ensure that the AI assistant understands the survey and the context behind it, we can simply add this context to the system prompt, and ask it to generate a chat question for the user, while, essentially, still using the basic pipeline.
+To ensure that the AI assistant understands the survey and the context behind it, we can simply add this context to the system prompt and ask it to generate a chat question for the user while essentially still using the basic pipeline.

 This immediately resolves problem 1. and 2.